danibarker/rn-firebase-webrtc/README.md

 https://github.com/expo/config-plugins/tree/main/packages/react-native-webrtc

+You'll have to use a custom client, won't work with Expo Go, tested and works well using EAS Build

 For firebase v9.9 and possibly some earlier versions:

 Add a metro.config.js file to your project, with the following content: